zimberzimber/oneshot-modding-guide/obsidian/Distribution.md

 ## Packing Scripts
 You should pack all your scripts into a single file when working with extracted scripts.

-For that, use the import feature from [[RMXP Extractor]].
-Delete the extracted JSON files first

-**Once you're ready to release your mod**, you should pack the scripts up into a single file via [[RMXP Extractor]], instead of distributing the scripts as is.
+**Once you're ready to release your mod**, you should pack the scripts up into a single file via [[RPG Tool]], instead of distributing the scripts as is.

 ## Cleanup